December 28, 2020

 I earned about 30 percent more as a freelancer in 2018 than I did the year before.
-Since I’m a big advocate of learning from freelance mistakes and freelance successes, I thought it would be beneficial to look back and see what worked in order to earn a six-figure freelance salary, what didn’t, and what could be improved in my freelance writing business to help me reach new levels of success in the new year.
+Since I’m a big advocate of learning from freelance mistakes I’ve made and capitalizing on freelance successes, I thought it would be beneficial to look back and see what worked in order to earn a six-figure freelance salary, what didn’t, and what could be improved in my freelance writing business to help me reach new levels of success the following year.

 (Want to become a high-income freelance writer?
 Enroll in my self-directed ‘Get Paid to Write’ e-course on Teachable today!)

-Sure, this is much easier to do when you’re making money freelancing and have steady assignments, but I believe it’s a secret of six-figure freelancing that’s important to consider.
-I spent money getting help with: website updates, using a producer upload new content to my portfolio, using transcription services for interviews, occasionally hiring a virtual assistant to help with research for articles, the ASJA membership (see below), I bought some industry books (follow me on GoodReads to check out what I’m reading), and spent money on my new office setup.
+Sure, this is much easier to do when you’re earning good money freelancing and have steady assignments, but I believe it’s a secret six-figure freelancers follow that’s important to consider.
+I spent money getting help with: website updates, using a producer upload new content to my portfolio, using transcription services for interviews, occasionally hiring a virtual assistant to help with research for articles, membership fees, conferences, I bought some freelance industry books, and spent money on my new office setup.
+Over the years, I spend more money on some products and services and unsubscribe from others.
+I spend more money using a virtual assistant to help with design work in addition to social media help and working on newsletters.
+I also pay for a professional LinkedIn subscription in orderto. connect with more potential clients and editors a few months of the year.
+Sometimes, I’ll pay for SEO platforms to help me write freelance SEO articles and blog posts for clients.
 Learn more about how to make a six-figure freelance income in this blog post.